-The implementation of a new phone system improved the experience for the clients and provided better metrics for the Agency which allowed for a monitoring of call volumes and a quick response in terms of allocation of resources.
-Despite the size of the Agency and the high call volume the average time on hold to reception during this period was 11 seconds and the average time on hold to speak with Senior Advisers was 2 minutes 50 seconds.
+Understandably call volumes increased significantly as the due date for report submission approached.
+Despite the size of the Agency and the high call volume the average queue time for reception during this period was 22 seconds and the average queue time to speak with Senior Advisers was 2 minutes 33 seconds.